ChrysovalantisPsilos/Multi-threaded-sensor-monitoring-system/README.md

 7. The log process receives log events from the main process using a pipe.
 All threads of the server process can generate log events and write these to the pipe.
 This means that the pipe is shared by multiple threads and access to the pipe must be thread-safe.
 8. A log event contains an ASCII info message describing the type of event.
 For each log event received, the log process writes an ASCII message of the format <sequence number> <timestamp> <log-event info message> to a new line in a log file called “gateway.log”.
 Do not include “<’’ and ‘’>” in the log lines.
 Each time the server is started, a new empty gateway.log file should be created.
 Hence, the sequence number should only be unique within one execution of the server.
 The log file should not be deleted when the server stops.
 9. At least the following log events need to be supported:

-  1. From the connection manager:
+   A. From the connection manager:

-    a.
-Sensor node <sensorNodeID> has opened a new connection1
+   1. Sensor node "sensorNodeID" has opened a new connection.

-    b.
-Sensor node <sensorNodeID> has closed the connection
+   2. Sensor node "sensorNodeID" has closed the connection.

-  2. From the data manager:
+    B. From the data manager:

-    a.
-Sensor node <sensorNodeID> reports it’s too cold (avg temp = <value>)
+    1. Sensor node "sensorNodeID" reports it’s too cold (avg temp = "value").

-    b.
-Sensor node <sensorNodeID> reports it’s too hot (avg temp = <value>)
+    2. Sensor node "sensorNodeID" reports it’s too hot (avg temp = "value").

-    c.
-Received sensor data with invalid sensor node ID <node-ID>
+    3. Received sensor data with invalid sensor node ID "node-ID".

-  3. From the storage manager:
+    C. From the storage manager:

-    a.
-A new data.csv file has been created.
+    1. A new data.csv file has been created.

-    b.
-Data insertion from sensor <sensorNodeID> succeeded. c.The data.csv file has been closed.
+    2. Data insertion from sensor "sensorNodeID" succeeded.

+    3. The data.csv file has been closed.